IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** [False, 0]

-**Description:** Alist of inputs to sample from infrastructure\_file, if desired.
+**Description:** A list of inputs to sample from infrastructure\_file, if desired.
 This functionality would generally be used to run a series of rapid simulations when a large number of sites are included in the program.
 The first element in the list is a Boolean True/False to trigger whether or not to take samples.
 The second element indicates the number of samples to acquire.

 **Notes on acquisition:** No data acquisition required.